CES 2017: Look But Don’t Touch

 Some of the displays in the automotive section were amazing though.
 The Toyota Concept and Ford’s sensor and Alexa technologies were some of the highlights of the show.

 All told, the show really needed some more interactive elements.
-The VR companies, Nikon and the automotive industries did a good job of trying to cater their displays to providing a good user experience.
+The VR companies, Nikon and the automotive industries did a good job of trying to cater their easy to use touch screen radio displays to providing a good user experience.
 But a lot of the booths acted as rudimentary displays of products with little to no interactivity.